-If it doesn’t smell like rotten eggs, you have a different challenge.
+If it doesn’t smell like rotten eggs, you are likely experiencing a different problem.

-Heat and moisture can contribute to increased mold growth, specially in warmer climates.
+Heat and moisture can contribute to increased mold growth, especially in warmer climates.
 Not only can mold and mildew induce a nasty smell, but it can also negatively impact the quality of air in your space.

 It’s also possible that a small animal navigated into your duct system and died.
-You can turn off your air conditioner and either give our team or pest control a call to come and get the animal.
+You can turn off your air conditioner and either give our team or pest control a call to come and remove the animal.